 The Sounds Affects event was held on 15 April 2014 at the University of East Anglia.
 For more details please click here

 c) In/between Spaces (5 September 2014): While much research exists on the participation of young people in 'public' spaces, private and semi-private spaces (bedrooms, virtual chat-rooms etc.) remain under-examined.
 These, however, comprise significant sites for young people with respect to the construction of identities and the development of different forms of engagement or disaffection.
 This symposium will explore the role of private spaces in the lives of young people, examining the ways in which these interconnect with one another and different public spaces.
 The objective will be to trace the trajectories through - and between - the multiple spaces that forge cultural, social and political identities.

-The In/between Spaces event will be held on 5 September 2014 at Liverpool John Moores University.
-For more details and registration please click here
+The In/between Spaces event was held on 5 September 2014 at Liverpool John Moores University.
+For more details please click here

 d) Political Subcultures (31 March 2015): This symposium has two overlapping points of focus.
 First, the way in which political organisations and subcultures interact.
 This, in a contemporary setting, has become evident with the English Defence League, but may also be traced back to attempts by communists and fascists in the interwar period and, later, in the 1960s-80s to construct overtly politicised youth cultures.
 Second, it will examine the politics of youth cultural identity, to which Sylvia Lancaster (head of the Sophie Lancaster Foundation) will talk on the relationship between subcultures, hate-crime and the law.
 As this suggests, the symposium will consider the politics of identity and the politics of place, examining the ways in which political meanings are projected onto and taken from youth and subcultural forms.